apache/nuttx/configs/sabre-6quad/README.txt

    Another alternative would be to place all spinlocks in a non-cachable memory region.
 That is problem what will have to be done.

+   This is a VERIFIED PROBLEM:  Cache inconsistencies appear to be the root cause of all current SMP issues.

-   This is a VERIFIED PROBLEM:  I have seen cases where CPU0 sets a spinlock=1 then tries to lock the spinlock.
+   I have seen cases where CPU0 sets a spinlock=1 then tries to lock the spinlock.
 CPU0 will wait in this case until CPU1 unlocks the spinlock.
 Most of this happens correctly; I can see that CPU1 does set the spinlock=0, but CPU0 never sees the change and spins forever.
 That is surely